-I complete all resurfacing work in-situ, so there’s no need to remove and transport your bath for repair.
+There’s no need to remove your bath or deal with complicated transport, as all of my resurfacing work is done in-situ.
 By working in-situ, I minimize disruption to you—only needing one day of work in your bathroom before I’m done.
-Vitreous enamel is a specialized technique in which powdered glass is fused onto your bath at high temperatures in a kiln.
-I’m not aware of many companies still offering this in-situ, as the extreme heat needed makes it impossible.
+Vitreous enamel is a unique process where powdered glass is fused to the surface of the bath at extremely high temperatures in a kiln.
+This service could never be offered in-situ due to the extreme heat involved and I don't know of many companies that are able to offer this any more for baths.

-When your bath is badly chipped or dented, I’ll repair these areas first to ensure a smooth and even surface before resurfacing.
+If your bath is badly chipped and dented, I will repair this first to ensure the surface is smooth and flat before resurfacing it.
 You won’t incur extra costs for this step—it’s included in the resurfacing service.
-There are very few baths that I can’t resurface—call me today to find out if I can restore your bath in Waltham-Abbey.
+Most baths are suitable for resurfacing, so give me a call today to learn if I can restore your bath in Waltham Abbey.

 1. I’ll carefully mask the bathroom and surrounding areas to protect them during the resurfacing process.